 Patrick seemed very angry.
 ‘What on earth were you doing?
 That was very dangerous!’

 ‘I’m a very good driver’ retorted Abigail, pulling out her car.
 ‘You were shining that light right into my eyes.’

 ‘He did that to me too,’ said Grigs, ‘it was very dangerous too, I could have bounced into anything.’

 ‘You did!’ hissed the Polar, ‘you bounced into lots of things.’

 Ignoring them both Abigail ran her paws carefully over her car, it seemed all right.
 Stepping back she trod on a marble, they were all over the floor.
 And very shiny.
 She scooped them up.

-Patrick narrowed his eyes, ‘you almost ran me over and now you’re picking up marbles.
+Patrick threw his paws up into the air.
+‘You almost ran me over and now you’re picking up marbles.
 You’ve got lots of marbles at home’.

 Grasping them in her paw Abigail shook her head defiantly.
 ‘Not green ones’.

 ‘Oh for goodness sake,’ said Patrick.
 ‘Keep them then!
 But leave that car alone and you can both help me look for another key.’

 The night wore on.
 They’d looked everywhere for another key but couldn’t find one anywhere.
 The polar had carefully counted out what he called money and left it with the list of things by the till, including extra for the car, the green marbles and the three cakes Abigail had now eaten.
 There was no sign of the tiger but there was the sound of snoring somewhere nearby.
 They were all very tired and Abigail yawned loudly